Kishorenl/md2html/README.md

 In this repo I used only tables from extras in this line#8 `md2htmlred.py` (`converter = markdown2.Markdown(extras=["tables"])`).
 But this can be extended to many other features mentioned [here](https://github.com/trentm/python-markdown2?tab=readme-ov-file#extra-syntax-aka-extensions).

 ## Conclusion
 In the world of web development, the journey from Markdown to HTML should be smooth and efficient.
 The MDtoHTMLRec utility streamlines this process, offering a recursive approach that aligns with the organization of modern projects.
-Enhance your workflow, save time, and ensure consistency in your web content by adopting this versatile utility.
+Enhance your workflow, save time, and ensure consistency in your web content.

 Thank you.
 Happy coding! 🚀✨